 5 panel urine drug test cup

-T-cup is a CLIA waived one-step integrated drugs of abuse test that detects five drugs together with a urine temperature check with an optional specimen validity check all in one product.
+T-Cup is a CLIA waived one-step integrated drugs of abuse test that detects five drugs and a urine temperature check with an optional specimen validity check all in one product.

 - Built-in specimen validity test*. (optional)